Salvatore Curaba

-Salvatore Curaba (born August 27, 1963 in La Louvière, Belgium) is an entrepreneur and former professional football player.
-He is the youngest son of 5 of an immigrant family from Italy (Sicily).
-Married to Patricia since May 1990, they have two children: Céline (born 1993) and Stéphane (born 1995).
+Salvatore Curaba (born August 27, 1963, in La Louvière, Belgium) is an entrepreneur and former professional football player.

 Early life

 Salvatore Curaba's parents left Italy for Belgium in 1956.
 His father worked in the mines of Saint-Vaast, Fontaine l’Évêque and Sainte-Marguerite.
 After studying Math and Latin in Saint-Joseph school, Salvatore Curaba studied ICT Engineering at ICET Cuemes for 2 years.